yuuki15/pokemon/README.md

 * [Mint](https://min.togetter.com/QlBNRl7)

 This is a list of Pokemon owned by Yuuki in Pokemon Go.
-These CSV files have been imported into Pokebattler:
+These CSV files are imported into Pokebattler:

 * https://www.pokebattler.com/profiles/1124360
 * https://www.pokebattler.com/profiles/1124361